Bryce-MW/WikidataExplorer/README.md

   classpath.
 The `lib` folder is the first place to look for a missing class.
 * Determine the required arguments.
 There are a few supported.
-The most important one is `web` which specifies that you want to include information from the *WikiData* website rather than just the local cache.
+The most important one is `web` which specifies that you want to include information from the *Wikidata* website rather than just the local cache.
 Using web information is much slower but avoids many possible null pointer issues which I have not added proper error handling for yet.
 The other important one which I mentioned before is `IntelliJ` which must be added if you